huit/cloudeng.github.io/_posts/2014-01-05-vagrant-your-own-personal-cloud-provider.md

 ## Behold: The Power of Nepho!

 One issue with the configs above is that the _same_ script is duplicated in each orchestration file.
 Thus any change must be duplicated.
-Now let's add in Google Compte Engine, and add in another cloud provider, and a much more copmlex, multi-host environment, and pretty soom we've radically grown in complexity.
+Now let's add in Google Compte Engine, and add in another cloud provider, and a much more complex, multi-host environment, and pretty soom we've radically grown in complexity.
 If only we had a tool to reduce this complexity, and decouple the infrastructure setup from the system and application setup.

 Enter [nepho](http://github.com/huit/nepho).